jacubero/aws-architect-associate/docs/ec2.rst

 If the instance is stopped, its **Elastic IP address** is disassociated from the instance if it is an EC2-Classic instance.
 Otherwise, if it is an EC2-VPC instance, the Elastic IP address remains associated.

+When you launch an EC2 instance into a default VPC, AWS provides it with public and private DNS hostnames that correspond to the public IPv4 and private IPv4 addresses for the instance.

+However, when you launch an instance into a non-default VPC, AWS provides the instance with a private DNS hostname only.
+New instances will only be provided with public DNS hostname depending on these two DNS attributes: the DNS resolution and DNS hostnames, that you have specified for your VPC, and if your instance has a public IPv4 address.

 Availability
 ************